axibase/axibase-collector-docs/jobs/mqtt.md

 ## CSV Settings

-If `csv` message format is selected, you must specify freemarker expression to **Command Template** field for mapping each csv line text to ATSD network command.
+If CSV message format is selected, you must specify freemarker expression to **Command Template** field for mapping each CSV line text to ATSD network command.

 ### Variables